 What is benzene and why does it matter?

-According to the US Centers for Disease Control and Prevention, exposure to benzene over time can cause issues with the immune system, blood, and bone marrow, which can include cancers like leukemia.
+According to the Centers for Disease Control and Prevention (CDC), exposure to benzene over time can cause issues with the immune system, blood, and bone marrow, which can include cancers such as leukemia.

-Benzene is used in the US, according to the CDC, but it’s more common for dyes, detergents, lubricants, and rubbers.
-But since it’s listed as a class one solvent with “unacceptable toxicity,” it shouldn’t be used in drug products, which antiperspirants are typically classified as, according to CNET, while deodorants are classified as cosmetic products.
+Benzene is used in the U.S., according to the CDC, but it’s more common in dyes, detergents, lubricants, and rubbers.
+Because it’s listed as a class one solvent with “unacceptable toxicity,” it shouldn’t be used in drug products, which antiperspirants are typically classified as, according to CNET, while deodorants are classified as cosmetic products.

 How much benzene is bad for you?

-If the use of benzene is “unavoidable in order to produce a drug product,” levels should be limited to 2 parts per million.
-And it’s important to note that benzene isn’t needed to make deodorant sprays or antiperspirants, so it shouldn’t be present at any level in these products.
+If the use of benzene is “unavoidable in order to produce a drug product,” levels should be limited to two parts per million.
+It’s important to note that benzene isn’t needed to make deodorant sprays or antiperspirants, so it shouldn’t be present at any level in these products.

-The results from the Valisure lab found over 30 brands where the levels of the chemical in deodorants and antiperspirant products were reportedly well above that upper limit.
-Two lots of an Old Spice antiperspirant called Pure Sport reportedly contained 17.4 average parts per million of benzene.
-Secret Powder Fresh lots tested reportedly contained around 16 average parts per million.
+The results from the Valisure lab found benzene levels beyond the upper acceptable limit in deodorants and antiperspirant products from 30 brands.
+Two lots of an Old Spice antiperspirant called Pure Sport reportedly contained 17.4 parts per million of benzene on average.
+Secret Powder Fresh lots that were tested reportedly contained around 16 parts per million on average.

-While no adverse reactions have been reported related to the alleged benzene, consumers are being asked to check the lot numbers on the FDA recall notice with what they have at home.
+No adverse reactions have been reported related to the alleged benzene in these products.
+However, consumers are being asked to check the lot numbers on the FDA recall notice with what the deodorants they have at home.
 If you have one or more of the products, there are a few ways to get in touch for reimbursement.
-You can find all that information here: FDA Recall Notice, Old Spice and Secret.
+You can find all that information here.